SAP/spartacus-docs/_pages/dev/state_management/state-persistence.md

       // If the persisted value doesn't depend on any context, you can skip the `context$` parameter
       // For more custom solutions you might use anything here. context$: this.siteContextParamsService.getValues([BASE_SITE_CONTEXT_ID]),
-      // We point to our read callback.
+      // We point to our read callback, that will be called with the value restored from persisted storage.
       // We will restore the value on every context change.
 If `context$` was not given, the `onRead` callback will be invoked only once, on the application start.
       onRead: (state) => this.onRead(state),
     });